About the Annual Meeting

 To be considered for attending the AAHKS Annual Meeting under this program, an application must be completed.
 Successful applicants will be able to register up to three attendees.
 Attendees must agree to comply with the of AAHKS rules and regulations.

-The pilot program is in effect for the 2022 AAHKS Annual Meeting and may or may not continue beyond this year.
 Applications are reviewed by an impartial AAHKS panel and all decisions are final.

 .
 [Canvassing, hospitality suites and meetings are prohibited.]